 How to Boot Windows 11 from USB

-To boot Windows 11 from a USB flash drive we will be using a streamlined, minimal and optimized build offered by Phoenix LiteOS Aka: Windows X-Lite.
+To install windows in USB and then boot Windows 11 from a USB flash drive we will be using a streamlined, minimal and optimized build offered by Phoenix LiteOS Aka: Windows X-Lite.
 We will use YUMI exFAT to automate the VHD file creation and ultimately make a windows bootable USB.

 Note: You could also use this same process to "boot Windows 10 from USB".